Cherry Street lift bridge: Future

 The City of Toronto government's long-term plans are to "renaturalize" the mouth of the Don River.
 Under this plan the Keating Channel will be retained, due to its historic value, but a new more natural-appearing channel would be constructed south of the Keating Channel.

-The current bridge will be replaced by the new Cherry Street North bridges.
-The pre-fabricated spans for the two side-by-side bridges are expected to be delivered by 2022.
+The current bridge was replaced by the new Cherry Street North bridges.
+The pre-fabricated spans for the two side-by-side bridges were delivered in 2022, and one of the spans was opened for road traffic in early 2024, while the other span will be reserved for a future light-rail transit.
+The bridge is currently being demolished.